 This CEMP and sub-plans have been prepared to outline and describe how John Holland CPB Contractors Joint Venture (JHCPB) will, during the construction of the Project, comply with the NSW Minister for Planning's Conditions of Approval (CoA).
 Additionally, it outlines how JHCPB will minimise environmental risks and achieve environmental outcomes on the Project by providing a structured approach to ensure appropriate revised environmental management measures (REMMs) and controls are implemented.
+This plan relates to the Project works and activities described in the WestConnex M4-M5 Link Planning Approval, specifically those works listed under Stage 2 of the A12 Staging Report.

 This CEMP is the overarching document in the Environmental Management System (EMS) for the Project that includes a number of management documents.
-It is applicable to all staff and subcontractors associated with the construction of the Project.
+It is applicable to all staff and sub-contractors associated with the construction of the Project.